 • You will not be able to stop the convulsion while it is happening.

-• Make sure your child is not in an area where they can fall over or hurt themselves.
+• Make sure your child is not in an area where they can fall over or hurt others.

 • Call Triple Zero (000) and ask for an ambulance.